-Over my years of latin and ballroom dancing, I have developed certain ways of approaching both.
-I have always tried to have lessons with the best ballroom dancers that were available to me, weighted with my feeling of compatibility with the teacher’s nature.
-When I danced with my ballroom teacher, I would deliberately try to meld with their physical movement and also with their energy as a person.
+Over my years of latin and ballroom dancing, I developed certain ways of approaching each style.
+In both, I tried to have lessons with the best dancers available to me, weighted with my feeling of compatibility with the teacher’s nature.
+When I danced with my ballroom teacher, I would deliberately try to meld with their physical movement and with their energy as a person.
 Ballroom hold means that the man and woman are dancing body-to-body and moving as one unit.
-I would, in large part, use my teachers’ confidence, experience, and power as a male dancer to compensate for my own dancing shortcomings.
+I would, in large part, use my teacher’s confidence, experience, and power as a male dancer to compensate for my own dancing shortcomings.

 Of course, as a dancer, one has to outgrow this reliance on the other person.
-Skilled female ballroom dancers are, in fact, highly capable in their own right and very centred in their own body and dancing.
+Skilled female ballroom dancers are highly capable in their own right and very centred in their own body.
 Nevertheless, it is how I tried to overcome my inexperience, improve most quickly by getting a feel for the flow of the movement, and have the best interim experience.
 And I think it did all of that.

-I stood up straighter, put my shoulders down, put my weight squarely into my standing leg and then I moved.
-All of these are very important for being grounded in latin.
+I stood up straighter, put my shoulders down, put my weight into my standing leg, and moved.
+All of these are important for being grounded in latin.

 From that moment on, my progress took a different curve.
 Latin became a love, not a struggle, and I never again felt that I couldn’t do it.